JGCRI/gcam-doc/energy.md

 ## Oil Refining

 The oil refining subsector accounts for the vast majority of the historical output of the refining sector, globally and in all regions.
-Each region is assigned a single production technology for oil refining; as indicated in Figure 4, this technology does not differentiate between conventional and unconventional oil, whose competition is explicitly modeled upstream of the refining sector.
+Each region is assigned a single production technology for oil refining; as indicated in the figure above, this technology does not differentiate between conventional and unconventional oil, whose competition is explicitly modeled upstream of the refining sector.
 In a typical region, the oil refining technology consumes three energy inputs: crude oil, natural gas, and electricity.
-This is depicted in Figure 5, with typical input-output coefficients shown.
+This is depicted graphically below, with typical input-output coefficients shown.

 ![Figure 5](gcam-figs/oil_refining.png)<br/>
 Oil refining production technology, with example coefficients.